-From Krakow to Wieliczka Salt Mines: 4 Best Ways to Get There
+From Krakow to Wieliczka Salt Mine: 4 Best Ways to Get There

-Located just 16 kilometers outside Krakow, the Wieliczka salt mines are a UNESCO World Heritage Site that can be explored in just half a day.
-They are easy to get to from Krakow on tours or by bus, train, or car.
+Located just 16 kilometers outside Krakow, the Wieliczka Salt Mine is a UNESCO World Heritage Site that can be explored in just half a day.
+It is easy to get to from Krakow on tours or by bus, train, or car.

 It's made up of several chambers, passageways, and even underground lakes.
-St. Kinga's church – dedicated to the patroness of Poland – is the mine's most stunning room.
-Located 101 meters underground and with a height of almost 12 meters, the room – including the altars, chandelier, and bas-reliefs on the cavern walls – are made of salt.
+St. Kinga's Chapel—dedicated to the patroness of Poland—is the mine's most stunning room.
+Located 101 meters underground and with a height of 11 meters, the underground salt cathedral—including the altars, chandelier, and bas-reliefs on the cavern walls—is made of salt.
+Miners carved it over the course of 67 years starting in 1896 to create a place to practice their faith while performing their dangerous work underground.

-Whether you're planning on visiting on your own or joining a tour for a more immersive experience, here are the best ways to get from Krakow to Wieliczka.
+Whether you're planning on visitin the attraction on your own or joining a private or small group tour, here are the best ways to get from Krakow to Wieliczka.

 On This Page:

-If you're looking to skip the line and get right into the underground world, a Wieliczka Salt Mine Guided Tour from Krakow is a great option.
-This half-day guided tour can be done in the morning or the afternoon and starts at a central point in the city.
+If you're looking to skip the line and get right into the underground world, a Wieliczka Salt Mine Guided Tour with Optional Transport is a great option.
+This half-day guided tour offers five daily departure times, including the option for an evening tour, and starts at a central point in the city.
 Here, you'll board an air-conditioned van for a 45-minute ride to the mine.

-Before you enter, you'll get a quick intro from your guide about the history of the mine and the conditions to expect inside: a pleasant 14 degrees Celsius year-round and a microclimate that makes breathing inside a welcome relief for anybody suffering from allergies or breathing difficulties.
+Before you enter, you'll get a quick intro from your guide about the history of the mine and the conditions to expect inside: a pleasant 17 to 18 degrees Celsius year-round and a microclimate that makes breathing inside a welcome relief for anybody suffering from allergies or breathing difficulties.
+(In fact, the salt microclimate is so good for the lungs, there's even an overnight health resort at the site that's designed for tourists with respiratory issues.)

-Once you reach the cave, you will access the entrance without waiting in line and descend 65 meters down into the earth via seemingly never-ending stairs.
-From here, your tour guide will take you through galleries, tunnels, and chambers covered in stunning salt sculptures, shrines, and statues showcasing the history of the salt mine and mining culture in Poland.
+Once you reach the cave, you will access the entrance without waiting in line and descend 64 meters down into the earth via stairs that never seem to end.
+From here, your tour guide will take you through galleries, tunnels, and chambers covered in stunning salt sculptures, shrines, and statues showcasing the history of the salt mine and mining traditions in Poland.

-Keep descending deep below the surface to find Erazm Baracz Chamber's salt lake, whose water is denser than the Dead Sea, followed by the breathtaking 36-meters-tall Stanislaw Staszic Chamber.
+Keep descending deep below the surface to find Erazm Baracz Chamber's salt lake, whose water is denser than the Dead Sea, followed by the breathtaking 36-meter-tall Stanislaw Staszic Chamber.
+This is where the world's first underground hot air balloon flight and underground bungee jump took place.

-The Kraków Saltworks Museum and a restaurant await before you take on the last tunnel, at a depth of 135 meters deep into the earth.
+The Kraków Saltworks Museum and Karczma Górnicza restaurant await before you take on the last tunnel, at a depth of 125 meters deep into the earth.
+The cafeteria is a great spot to fill up on cheese and potato pierogies or sour rye soup before leaving the mines.
 The tour ends when you take the elevator back to the surface and jump into your van to return to Krakow's city center.

 The easiest line connection between Krakow and the mines is bus 304, which you can catch near Galeria Krakowska in Old Town Krakow.
 The bus runs every 10 minutes on weekdays (less often before 6am and after 6pm) and three times per hour on weekends.

-You will need a Strefa I (Zone I) or a II Aglomeracja transport ticket for this bus - you can get your ticket from newsstands, from ticket machines available at many stops, or directly at the main Railway Station in Old Town.
-Tickets have to be validated once you get on the bus - just look for the machine onboard the bus.
+You will need a ticket that's valid for zones I and II for this bus—you can get your ticket from newsstands, from ticket machines available at many stops, or directly at the main Railway Station in Old Town.
+Tickets have to be validated once you get on the bus—just look for the machine once you're onboard.

 After a 33-minute ride, you'll have to get off at the Wieliczka Kopalnia Soli stop and take Danilowicza street straight to the mine entrance.
-It's a nice, relaxed walk that won't take more than 10 minutes.
+It's a nice, relaxed walk that only takes a couple of minutes.

-Once at the mine, you can choose between two types of tickets: Tourist Route or Miners' Route.
-The tourist route is the best option for first-time visitors, as it takes you through the main chambers, three kilometers of winding corridors, the Krakow Saltworks Museum, and the most impressive subterranean lakes – where you'll see a light show played to the rhythm of Chopin's music.
+Once at the mine, you can choose between two types of tours of Wieliczka: Tourist Route or Miners' Route.
+The Tourist Route is the best option for first-time visitors, as it takes you down 380 steps through the main chambers, three kilometers of winding corridors, the Krakow Saltworks Museum, and the most impressive subterranean lakes—where you'll see a light show played to the rhythm of Chopin's music.
+You'll also have a break near St. Kinga's Chapel, giving you the chance to take photos and appreciate the stunning space on your own.

-The miner's route is a better option for return travelers or for those wanting a more in-depth look at the wonders of the mine and a chance to become novice miners themselves.
-On this tour, visitors can don a mining lamp and get a taste of miners' work – from checking methane concentration to handling equipment to digging for salt.
+The Miner's Route is a better option for return travelers or for those wanting a more in-depth look at the wonders of the mine and a chance to become novice miners themselves.
+On this three-hour tour, visitors can don a mining lamp and get a taste of miners' work, from checking methane concentration to handling equipment to digging for salt.
+Keep in mind that this tour doesn't include visits to major attractions at Wieliczka, so if you want to see St. Kinga's Chapel or the famous chambers, you're better off on the tourist route.

-Trains cover the route between Krakow and Wieliczka faster than buses – just over 20 minutes instead of 33 minutes – but cost the same.
+Trains cover the route between Krakow and Wieliczka faster than buses—just over 20 minutes instead of 33 minutes—but cost about the same amount.
 If you want to experience a different view out the window and try train travel in Poland, this is a great chance for a quick experience.

 To make the trip, find the Koleje Malopolskie train line at the Krakow Main Railway Station.
 You need a train that stops at the Wieliczka Rynek-Kopalnia station, so check timetables to see if that particular station is a scheduled stop.